Dear mom friends,

 Even though everything has changed, you’re still there.

 Because you give me what I need in a time that I’m not able to be who I once was.
 And you don’t judge me or get mad now that being a mom has made me distant.
 You just love me through it all.
-And I want you to know, that I’m sorry my style of living has changed.
-But my love for you has not.
+And I want you to know that I’m sorry my style of living has changed, but that my love for you has not.